How to Digitize the Enterprise Cash Cycle, Part 3: Reconciliation

 |ACH deposits||$9.0 MM||40%||Semi-manual|

 What you learn might surprise you.
-Paper check reconciliation will likely be manual — unless your business has invested in hardware that will scan checks, look for key pieces of information, and send that data to pre-mapped fields in your ERP.
+For example, paper check reconciliation will likely be manual — unless your business has invested in hardware that will scan checks, look for key pieces of information, and send that data to pre-mapped fields in your ERP.
 But even these processes require manual intervention and are time-intensive.
-Moreover, electronic payments in the form of wire transfers, ACH deposits, and credit cards may seem like they *should* integrate seamlessly — but don’t.
+Moreover, electronic payments in the form of wire transfers, ACH deposits, and credit cards may seem like they should integrate seamlessly — but they don’t.
 Why?

-Certain initiating banks may have a direct connection with your ERP while others may not.
-Transactions processed over the phone or in person may be considered manual transactions that also lack a connection.
-Or maybe the credit card processor you use doesn’t integrate with your ERP.
+Certain initiating banks may directly connect with your ERP, while others may not.
+Transactions processed over the phone or in-person may be considered manual transactions that lack a connection, or maybe the credit card processor you use doesn’t integrate with your ERP at all.

-Whatever the case, it’s important to know where manual vs. automated reconciliation is happening.
+Whatever the case, it’s essential to know where manual vs. automated reconciliation is happening.
 If there are distinct payment types within each payment option, make sure to separate them.

 Having this breakdown makes it easy to create a plan of attack.
 Start with the highest percentage of transactions per quarter where reconciliation is manual and put the rest in order accordingly.

-The next few inputs you need will come straight from your accounts receivable (A/R) staff.
+The next few inputs you need will come straight from your AR staff.
 If you’re lucky, you might be capturing this data already.
 If not, asking your staff to track their work for a handful of applicable transactions will do the trick.